autodesk-platform-services/aps-tutorial-postman/DA4Inventor/instructions/before_you_begin.md

 Postman environments are named configurations that implement environment variables to store values you typically use across many HTTP requests.
 For example, this Postman Collection stores the Access Token, which is used across most HTTP requests, in a variable named `dasApiToken`.

-To import the Postman Collection and environment you need for this tutorial:
+To import the Postman Collection and environment you need for this walkthrough:

 1. Download the following zip file from the [*collections* folder](../collections) and expand it on your local machine.